quantropi/qispace-sdk-code-samples/c/demos/README.md

   1) QiSpace NGen random callback functions from QiSpace QEEP SDK, or
   2) User-provided random callback functions

-    The Defaults used for the demo are `ALG=ghppk` for NIST Security level 5, using `BN=qtp` and QiSpace NGen as the Initialization API to generate random numbers.
+    The Defaults used for this demo are `ALG=ghppk` for NIST Security level 5, using `BN=qtp` and QiSpace NGen as the Initialization API to generate random numbers.

 - Generate Keypair to sign the message
 - Sign the message